broadinstitute/gatk/README.md

 * Git 2.5 or greater
 * Optional, but recommended:
     * Gradle 2.12 or greater, needed for building the GATK.
-We recommend using the `./gradlew` script which will download and use an appropriate gradle version automatically), see examples below.
+We recommend using the `./gradlew` script which will download and use an appropriate gradle version automatically (see examples below).
     * Python 2.6 or greater (needed for running the `gatk-launch` frontend script)
     * R 3.1.3 (needed for producing plots in certain tools, and for running the test suite)
     * [git-lfs](https://git-lfs.github.com/) 1.1.0 or greater (needed to download large files for the complete test suite).